coderanger/coderanger.net/content/posts/react-patents.md

 ## Who Owns React (and RocksDB)?

-To get it out of the way, code is in general owned by whoever writes it.
+To get it out of the way, code is in general owned by whomever writes it.
 If you write code as a part of your job, it is owned by your employer, give or take what is in your employment contract.
 Facebook does require a contributor license agreement for their projects, and the CLA grants Facebook some strongly worded rights for